Fairness Project: 2016 ballots

 The Fairness Project's focus for 2016 was a campaign to improve minimum wages.
 The campaign initially focused on three regions: Maine, California, and Washington, D.C., whose 2015 minimum wages were $7.50, $9.00, and $10.50 respectively.
 This provided a geographical mix and many difficulties – it was believed that while Washington and Maine would prove to be viable campaigns due to previous local votes for higher city minimum wages, California would pose a greater challenge due to a coalition of business interests that had killed the increase in the state legislature.

 The proposed motions in Washington and California were fairly similar: they sought to implement an immediate small increase with additional annual graduated increases, leading to $15 in both states by 2020 and 2021 respectively.
 The target of the campaign in Maine was $12 by 2020 – a comparable increase to the other proposals.

-All three proposals were initially successful by gathering the minimum number of required signatures: 365,880 for California, 23,200 for Washington DC; and 60,000 in Maine.
+All three proposals were initially successful by gathering the minimum number of required signatures: 365,880 for California, 23,200 for Washington, D.C.; and 60,000 in Maine.
 In Washington and California, support for the proposals placed pressure on the city and state governments, which caused both states to implement legislation equivalent to that in the initiatives; as a result, the proposals were withdrawn.
 In Maine the vote proceeded and was approved by 55.5% of the voters.
 After the vote there was a smaller campaign to reinstate the restaurant tip credit rule where tips could make up to 50% of staff wages, which would lower the effective minimum wage.
 As of 2018, restrictions on using tip credit were not being enforced.

 As the campaigns proved to be successful, the Project expanded their support to local initiatives in the states of Colorado, Washington, and Arizona.
 The proposals for Colorado and Arizona also sought to raise the minimum wage to $12 by 2020, from $8.31 and $8.05 respectively.
 Washington, which already had certain areas with higher base wages, such as Seattle, settled on targeting $15.00 from $9.47 by 2020.

 These additional propositions all remained on the ballot and were approved by their electorates.